ShawnYun/neovmbook/readme.md

 but

-The documents that NGD builds are very standard, the kind of documents that are standard: the information is there, but the threshold is high.
+The documents that NGD creates are very standard, the kind of documents that are standard: the information is there, but the threshold is high.
 If you don't have a good foundation, you won't be able to understand these documents.

 I think we need something more consistent with the learning curve.
 I will try to assume that I lack some skills, as a program beginner, to review a text, a piece of code.
 Write something in this form.